mwyrodek/ModernTestingMindMap/Modern Testing (MT).md

 			- Usually, you need to decompose the want to Find the need
 			- B2B

+				- Even in B2B case delivering what customer want not what they need, may end with customer leaving and never returning

 		- Example of building wrong thing

 			- Microsoft Kin